nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

 **Saliha**
 * Integration of Payment Service with Angular JS
 * Completed ngular js for the front end of the application.

+#### Day 24
+**Agenda** - Code Integration and deploy on heroku.
+Test end to end.
+* We had each of our microservice up and running.
+* One of the microservices, payment was deployed on ECS by Saliha as a WOW factor accomplishment.
+* Sorted out number of front end issues like display of error messages, local storage, page navigation, log out button.
+* Deployed the frontend on heroku
+* Created the overall architechture figure.
+* Prepared for the demo day.

+### Accomplished the task for building a SAAS application!!!!!!!!